Halluminate

 Static data taught models to predict.
 Environments teach agents to act.

-The shift from "sweatshop data" to simulation-as-data is the through-line of the last twelve months of frontier research.
+The shift from "sweatshop data" to simulation-as-data is the through-line of the last twelve months of frontier research — SemiAnalysis calls the winners "data foundries."[31]
 Every lab is saying the same thing.
 The companies that build the environment layer become the data layer of the next generation.

 Why static data ran out of room.
 Pre-training was about scraping the world.
 Post-training is about practicing in it.
 A static label set can teach a model what a "good" outcome looks like once.
-An interactive environment teaches it how to recover when something unexpected happens — and that is the entire content of agent reliability.
+An interactive environment teaches it how to recover when something unexpected happens — and recovery is most of what agent reliability turns out to be.

-Why OpenAI built Procgen.
+The pattern the labs already ran.
 The earliest lab investments in environment infrastructure — Procgen, DeepMind's StarCraft sandbox, the OpenAI Gym lineage — were research bets that environments are the scarcest resource in RL.[8]
-The pattern is now repeating one level up the stack: instead of toy gym tasks, the bottleneck environments are enterprise workflows.
-Same shape of problem, same shape of moat.
+The same pattern is repeating one level up the stack: instead of toy gym tasks, the scarce environments are real enterprise workflows.

-Why the data flywheel compounds.
-Every agent episode against a Halluminate environment produces a trajectory, a checker score, an annotator review, and a reward signal.
-That data is the canonical training input for the next model release.
-Customers buy environments today; they end up renting the resulting data corpus for the next decade.
-The catalog and the corpus grow together.
+Why environments and the data they produce are sold together.
+Every agent episode against a Halluminate environment produces a trajectory, a checker score, an annotator review, and a reward signal — exactly the training input the labs need for the next model release.
+Customers buy environments today and end up paying for the resulting trajectory corpus on every retrain.

 The RL environment platforms are becoming foundational infrastructure for anyone looking to train generalist AI workers.